On average, building a dock costs $14,949 but can range from $4,054 to $25,970, depending on type, materials, and location.

 Drums or floats can cost from $75 to $400 each, depending on the size and material you choose.
 Airtight drums or floats keep a floating dock afloat and usually have decking placed overtop.

-Mooring whips cost $250 to $600, depending on the size needed for your boat.
+Mooring whips cost $300 to $500 each.
 These whips look like fishing poles affixed at certain angles and tensioned to hook boats when they come in.
 They’re designed to protect the finish on boats in areas with rough wake by holding them a safe distance away from the dock.

 A boatlift will add between $1,000 and $15,000 to the project.
 Adding a boat lift canopy adds $500 to $2,000.
 Various styles, materials, and build qualities can suit different purposes and fit all types.